ReactCat/Python-Excel-Openpyxl/README.md

 -pipenv used to create a virtual environment
 -excel workseet for data

-The scripts loads and reads-in column data from an excel worksheet Cell data comes in as a python tuple object
+The scripts loads and reads-in column data from an excel worksheet.
+Cell data comes in as a python tuple object.
-A for loop is used to get the cell values from the tuple object The values are then appended to a new python list object.
+A for loop is used to get the cell values from the tuple object.
+The values are then appended to a new python list object.
-Python max, min, len, sum functions are used to perform mathematical operations on the list The new values are exported or added to the worksheet
+Python max, min, len, sum functions are used to perform mathematical operations on the list.
+The new values are exported or added to the worksheet.